MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1rendertarget-drawtext(const wchar,uint32,idwritetextformat,const d2d1_rect_f &,id2d1brush,d2d1_draw_text_options,dwrite_measuring_mode).md

 Type: <b><a href="https://msdn.microsoft.com/64b2cac3-c4cb-4213-b808-7b279d296939">IDWriteTextFormat</a>*</b>

 An object that describes formatting details of the text to draw, such as the font, the font size, and flow direction.

-### -param layoutRect [in]
+### -param layoutRect [ref]

-Type: <b>const <a href="https://msdn.microsoft.com/a961c0e3-fb76-4c07-b76e-47d8c09ada08">D2D1_RECT_F</a>*</b>
+Type: <b>const <a href="https://msdn.microsoft.com/a961c0e3-fb76-4c07-b76e-47d8c09ada08">D2D1_RECT_F</a></b>

 The size and position of the area in which the text is drawn.

 ### -param defaultFillBrush